Genesis1231/eva/README.md

 Hi there!
 Welcome to the EVA project 👋

 So, here's the story - I used to sling code back in the days (like, when Perl was still cool), but then a year ago AI came along and i became fascinated by the potential of AI to transform how we interact with technology.
-I noticed many projects most focused on specific use cases rather than providing a flexible foundation for experimentation.
+I noticed many projects most focused on specific use cases rather than providing a flexible foundation for exploration.
 So I spent a few months to code EVA myself.

 EVA is an experimental voice assistant that reimagines human-AI interaction through intelligent, proactive engagement and autonomous capabilities.
 EVA actively participates in conversations while executing complex tasks seamlessly in the background.
-Its flexible, modular architecture allows it to leverage AI models for speech, vision, and problem solving, while an extensive framework of tools enables EVA to perform a wide range of tasks.
+Its flexible, modular architecture allows it to leverage AI models for speech, vision, and thinking like human beings, while an extensive framework of tools enables EVA to perform a wide range of tasks.

 Hope you have some interesting experience with EVA!